Can Ergonomic Hazards Exist In All Work Environments

 The Bigger Picture

 Ergonomic hazards aren’t failures of individual will or bad luck.
-Because of that, they’re mismatches between human design and environment design.
 The human body evolved to move, adjust, and respond — not to sit perfectly still at a desk or grip a tool in the same position for hours.
+Even so, they’re mismatches between human design and environment design.
 When environments ignore that, strain follows.

 The real fix isn’t just buying gear or following checklists.
+When teams learn to notice discomfort, adapt tasks, and question why things are set up a certain way, they start preventing problems before they start.
 It’s building awareness into the culture.
-Here's the thing — when teams learn to notice discomfort, adapt tasks, and question why things are set up a certain way, they start preventing problems before they start.
 That’s the difference between reacting to injury and designing out risk.

 This applies everywhere — offices, shops, clinics, kitchens, even vehicles.
 Wherever people work, their bodies are working too.
 And wherever the body works, it deserves an environment that works with it, not against it.

 So the next time you walk into a workspace, don’t just look at the tools or the layout.
 Look at how people move through it.
-Are they leaning?
-Shifting weight?
-Now, squinting at screens?
-Here's the thing — those aren’t quirks.
+So naturally, are they leaning?
+In real terms, shifting weight?
+Squinting at screens?
+Those aren’t quirks.
 They’re signals.

 Listen to them.
-Adjust accordingly.
+So naturally, adjust accordingly.
 And remember: ergonomics isn’t a setup.
 It’s a practice.

 Final Thought